 CactusCode (Numerical Computing Toolkit):

 Cactus is an open source problem solving environment designed for scientists and engineers.
 Its modular structure ("thorns") easily enables parallel computation across different architectures and collaborative code development between different groups.
 It is mainly used for solving complicated PDE's.
 It highly portable, and has some really remarkable features like observing and even "controlling" or "steering" a running simulation using an ordinary web browser!
-Here is a link to a perpetual demo running in Albert-Einstein-Institute, MPG, Germany: Cactus Demo.
+Here is a link to a perpetual demo running at LSU Cactus Demo.
 Check it out!
-Cactus compiles and runs great on Mac OS X. For some more info, check out CactusCode's OS X compatibility web page.
+Cactus compiles and runs great on Mac OS X.

 Source: click here!